 Given this complexity, it is no wonder that there is so much argument.
 There are many sites online that have a very questionable methodology.
 Treat all internet figures with care!
 Additionally, cost-of-living varies hugely across single countries.
 For example, in Australia, living in a beachside suburb of Sydney will have a very different cost-of-living to Umina just 2 hours drive away.

-If you are living in Mauritius or Aruba, anything imported is expensive, while locally sourced food and produce is cheap.
-In Portugal access to imported goods from all over Europe is cheap as transportation and duty costs are low.
+If you are living in Mauritius or Aruba, anything imported is expensive.
+At the same time, locally sourced food and produce can be cheap.
+In Portugal, access to imported goods from all over Europe is cheap as transportation and duty costs are low.

 Cost of living calculations

 One way to get a rough idea is to check out the per diem rates the US Department of State reimburses its employees.
 A per diem is to cover the cost of food, lodging, transport, and some incidentals.
 Bermuda is the highest per diem.
 Let look at some of the best countries for Expats as a percentage of Bermuda’s per diem.
 The ranking is from the most expensive country to the least.

 - 105th INDONESIA 45%